inet-framework/inet/doc/src/users-guide/ch-network-interfaces.rst

 When the :par:`typename` parameter of the queue submodule is unspecified (this is the default), the queue module is a :ned:`DropTailQueue`.
-Conceptually, the queue is of inifinite size, but for better diagnostics one can often specify a hard limit for the queue length in a module parameter – if this is exceeded, the simulation stops with an error.
+Conceptually, the queue is of infinite size, but for better diagnostics one can often specify a hard limit for the queue length in a module parameter – if this is exceeded, the simulation stops with an error.